kaonone/akropolis-sale/README.md

 ### Running tests

-To run all of the smart contract tests, use the following truffle command in your console:
+To run all of the smart contract tests, execute the testing script:

+    yarn test

+Alternatively, you may also call the truffle command directly:

     truffle test